 9. Remote Access

-Remote access to HCAOG's network is a privilege granted only to appropriate users at the discretion of the Executive Director or authorized designee, and may be revoked at any time.
+HCAOG's electronic filing network is a cloud-based system for users inside and outside of the office environment.
 It is the responsibility of the Remote Access user to ensure that unauthorized use does not occur at any time.